UKPLab/sentence-transformers/docs/cross_encoder/training_overview.md

         # You can run evaluation like so
         results = reranking_evaluator(model)
         """
-        CERerankingEvaluator: Evaluating the model on the gooaq-dev dataset:
+        CrossEncoderRerankingEvaluator: Evaluating the model on the gooaq-dev dataset:
         Queries:  1000     Positives: Min 1.0, Mean 1.0, Max 1.0   Negatives: Min 49.0, Mean 49.1, Max 50.0
                   Base  -> Reranked
         MAP:      53.28 -> 67.28